 - overloading glass shelves might cause them to break;

-- wire shelving might help the air to circulate more freely, says consumer group Which?, but these do little to stem spillages from finding their way into more inaccessible places;
+- wire shelving might help the air to circulate more freely, says consumer group Which? but these do little to stem spillages from finding their way into more inaccessible places;

-- if the freezer compartment becomes encrusted with ice, this means your fridge is working less efficiently, consumes more electricity than is necessary and may shorten its effective working life;
+- if the freezer compartment becomes encrusted with ice, this means your fridge is working less efficiently, consumes more electricity than is necessary, and may shorten its effective working life;

-- once ice has built up more than, say, half an inch thick, be sure to defrost the compartment;
+- once the ice has built up more than, say, half an inch thick, be sure to defrost the compartment;

 - regular cleaning helps to keep the all-important seals working properly;